 I started this blog reviewing direct primary care with an open mind, ready for probing analysis of available data or carefully designed experimentation in the healthcare marketplace.
 I still remain open to any serious attempt to investigate the cost-effectiveness of direct primary care.
 But, after four years of best efforts, including examining every piece of DPC advocacy I can find, I see scant evidence to support claims of significant cost-savings and very much evidence to the contrary.

 The most popular ur-narrative of DPC cost efficiency is that deep savings on insurance overhead allow PCPs to net the same income with three times smaller patient panels, resulting in three times longer visits, and radically lowered ED utilization.
 But insurance overhead is simply not large enough for tiny panels with tripled visit times, and the shortfall needs to be made up by the DPC clinic receiving significantly more revenue per DPC patient than traditional PCPs receiving.
-To make a dent in overall costs, direct primary care must outperform traditional models in downstream care cost reduction by a significant margin.
+To make a dent in overall costs, therefore, direct primary care must outperform traditional models in downstream care cost reduction by a significant margin.

-As of Winter 2021, only the single study by Milliman actuaries came anywhere near plausible argument that the direct primary care model results in meaningful net savings.
+As of Winter 2021, only the single study by Milliman actuaries came anywhere near making a plausible argument that the direct primary care model results in meaningful net savings.
 That study was not subject to pre-publication peer review; nor did it appear in a forum open to letters and comment.
 For reasons I explain here, I think that study’s suggestion of even modest saving contains a glaring flaw.

 As they say, however, your mileage may differ.
 I really hope it does.
 The best way for me to test my analysis is to devour contrary opinion and evidence with gusto.
 That’s how I was taught to get at the truth.
 Use Comments.
 Use Contact.
 Give feedback.